hakant/hakant.github.io/source/index.markdown

 comments: false
 sharing: false
 footer: true
 description: I'm Hakan.
-Software Craftsman / Architect with a focus on .NET, Javascript, Node.js and Azure
+Full Stack Developer / Architect with a focus on .NET, JavaScript, Node.js and Azure
 image: http://www.gravatar.com/avatar/3d40c44707af5a8f606fb9b7ba553749?s=160
 ---

 <h2 class="title">Hi, I'm Hakan</h2>

-I'm a professional programmer with more than 10 years of experience building software for many companies in various projects.
+I'm a professional programmer with more than a decade of experience building software for many companies in various projects.

 Throughout my career I've spent a lot of time with [Microsoft .NET](https://www.microsoft.com/net) and the ecosystem around it.
 Working with [.NET](https://www.microsoft.com/net), [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language) and [Azure](https://azure.microsoft.com) is still a big part of my professional life.

-On the other hand, I also have a lot of interest in [Javascript](https://en.wikipedia.org/wiki/JavaScript) (and [TypeScript](https://www.typescriptlang.org/)), both for front-end and back-end purposes.
+On the other hand, I also have a lot of interest in [JavaScript](https://en.wikipedia.org/wiki/JavaScript) (and [TypeScript](https://www.typescriptlang.org/)), both for front-end and back-end purposes.
 These days I'm spending a lot of time with
 [Node.js](https://nodejs.org/en/) and client side frameworks like [Angular](https://angularjs.org), [React](https://facebook.github.io/react/) and [Aurelia](http://aurelia.io).